StephenBooysen/dt-architecture-artifacts/client-extensions/README.md

 # Architecture Artifacts Browser Extensions

-Browser extensions for Chrome and Edge that provide quick search access to your Architecture Artifacts server documentation.
+Browser extensions for Chrome and Edge that provide quick search access to your Design Artifacts server. documentation.

 ## Features